Introduction: The Question of Control

 Governance Landscape: Various competing models

-The EU relies on regulatory approaches (DMA/DSA).
-The US emphasises market-driven solutions.
-These differing approaches require transatlantic coordination, while states in the Global South are developing their own priorities.
+The EU leans on regulation (DMA/DSA), while the US favours market-driven solutions.
+These differing approaches call for transatlantic coordination, even as states in the Global South pursue their own priorities.

 What does this mean?